mbruns13/US-Senator-Stock-Trades-2012-2021/README.md

 ### Next Steps

-The next step in this process would be to ...
+The next step in this process would be to use the data gathered and organized to understand what, if any, advantages Senators have in the stock market.
+As stated previously, we have a host of metrics to analyze their affect in order to answer our question and could even gather more data to support or make new findings.